Kidney transplants

 • Blood (whole units of packed red blood cells, blood components, and the cost of processing and giving you blood)

 Part A also covers the full cost of care for your kidney donor (including care before surgery, the actual surgery, and care after surgery).
-You and your donor won’t have to pay a deductible, coinsurance, or any other costs for their hospital stay.
+You and your donor won’t have to pay a deductible, coinsurance, or any other costs for the donor's hospital stay.

 Part B covers transplant services and pays part of the costs for blood, and doctors' services for: